gokuthong/Car-Rental-Tkinter-Project/README.md

 # Car Rental Management System

 ## Project Overview
-This project is a comprehensive Car Rental Management System designed to streamline the car rental process for customers and administrators.
+This project is a comprehensive **Car Rental Management System** designed to streamline the car rental process for customers and administrators.
 The system allows users to search for cars, make bookings, and manage rentals efficiently.
 It also provides admins with tools to oversee bookings, manage car inventory, and handle customer support.

 ## Features
-- User Authentication: Secure login for customers and admins.
+- **User Authentication**: Secure login for customers and admins.
-- Search and Filter Options: Find cars based on type, seating capacity, rate, and location.
+- **Search and Filter Options**: Find cars based on type, seating capacity, rate, and location.
-- Booking Management: Book cars with confirmation windows showing detailed information.
+- **Booking Management**: Book cars with confirmation windows showing detailed information.
-- Admin Dashboard: Tools for managing cars, bookings, and customer interactions.
+- **Admin Dashboard**: Tools for managing cars, bookings, and customer interactions.
-- Interactive GUI: Built using Tkinter, ensuring a user-friendly interface.
+- **Interactive GUI**: Built using Tkinter, ensuring a user-friendly interface.
-- Database Management: Data is stored in an SQLite3 database, ensuring data integrity.
+- **Database Management**: Data is stored in an SQLite3 database, ensuring data integrity.

 ## Development Details